NeNe Leakes' RHOA Co-Stars Reunite to Honor Gregg Leakes at Memorial - E! Online

 The celebration of life included performances from Tamar Braxton and Keke Wyatt, as well as gospel singers Le'Andria Johnson, Kim Burrell and Yolanda Adams.

-NeNe's RHOA castmates, Phaedra Parks, Marlo Hampton, Porsha Williams and Eva Marcille, were also present.
+NeNe's RHOA castmates, Kenya Moore, Phaedra Parks, Marlo Hampton, Porsha Williams and Eva Marcille, were also present.

 Phaedra shared a photo from the memorial to Instagram, which she captioned, "Whenever you call me-I'll be there, whenever you need me-I'll be there, I will always be around @neneleakes #RIH @greggleakes #GreggLeakes."